Dwe: Death

 He was diagnosed with heart disease in 2007.
 On Wednesday 13 July of the same year around 4:00 pm local time he suddenly died of a heart attack at his home on the Aye Thar Yar Road.
+According to his close friend Director Aung Myo Min, he died of sleep apnea triggered by regular sleeping pills, not related to any illicit drugs or heroine as some people thought.
 Dwe was 42 years old at the time of his death.
 At 4 am on 13 July, at home, he received virtuous deeds from the Ping Sangha and had a water blessing ritual performed.
 The cremation took place at 5:00 a.m. at the Yayway Cemetery.
 He brought back Dwe's ashes and a pagoda was erected at Chaung Wa Monastery.
 A statue of his eldest son and his Academy Gold Medal were donated by Dwe and are kept in at the Monastery.
-His uncle, Sayadaw U Kittithara (former actor Kyaw Hein), passed away on 13 July 2020, coinciding with the date of their deaths.
+His uncle, Sayadaw U Kittithara (former actor Kyaw Hein), died on 13 July 2020, coinciding with the date of their deaths.

 Before Dwe's death he made a painting which was on display from 1 to 6 June 2009, at Azada Hall, 34th Street, Yangon to commemorate the second anniversary of Dwe's death.
-All 11 of his works, and it's proceeds was donated to a press fund.
+Its proceeds anll 11 of his works were donated to a press fund.